kathalexknuts/MVIWAS/README.md

 sigmaJ <- (YTY - t(ZTY)%*%W%*%solve(t(W)%*%ZTZ%*%W)%*%t(W)%*%ZTY)/(n - ncol(W))
 se <- sqrt(diag(solve(t(W) %*% ZTZ %*% W) * c(sigmaJ)))
 p <- 2*pnorm(-abs(beta/se))

+res_0019 <- list(data.frame(IDP = "0019", Beta = beta, SE = se, P = p), W, ZTZ, marg_betas, marg_var)
+save(res_0019, file = "./0019_chr21only.RData")
 ```

 The univariate TWAS results for each of these IDPs in given in the Supplementary Materials of [2].

 ## Multivariate TWAS with summary statistics

-Following univariate testing of all heritable UKBB IDPs, we obtain the set of candidate IDPs with univariate p-value < 0.1.
+Following univariate testing of all heritable UKBB IDPs, we obtain the set of candidate IDPs with univariate p-value < INSERT HERE.
 We then perform a multivariate TWAS using these candidate IDPs.
-Example commands are given below.
-Here, W is a matrix of weights, where each IDP represents a column.
-The first command given below ensures that, for each IDP column, only variants in the given IDPs SNP-set have non-zero values from the corresponding GWAS effect estimates.
+Example commands are given below for k = 2 IDPs.
+Here, W is a p x k matrix of weights, where each vector of IDP weights is represented by a column.
+Ensure that ,for each IDP column, only variants in the given IDPs SNP-set have non-zero values from the corresponding GWAS effect estimates.
 All other cells should be set to zero.

 ```
-Insert R code here.
+Code here.
 ```

 Results for this model are given in [2] and directly compared to the univariate TWAS results.
 We discovered NUMBER new IDPs with putative causal effects on AD using the MV-TWAS model over it's univariate analogue.